spexod/Portal/shell/auto_update.md

 Which should return something like:

 ```
-APT::Periodic::Unattended-Upgrade "1";
+>>> APT::Periodic::Unattended-Upgrade "1";
 ```

-At which point the server will automatically update and reboot as needed.
+Now the server will automatically update and reboot as needed.